verifiable-pdfs/blockchain-certificates/README.md

 ****

-More information on creating certificates with an index file:
+More information on creating certificates with an index file (deprecated):

 <https://github.com/UniversityOfNicosia/blockchain-certificates/blob/master/docs/create_certificates_with_index.md>